 School Quality Measures

-Through a strand of work led by professor Jack Schneider at the College of the Holy Cross and a team of researchers, MCIEA is reimagining how we measure the quality of our schools and the learning experiences of our students.
+Through a strand of work led by professor Jack Schneider at the University of Massachusetts Lowell and a team of researchers, MCIEA is reimagining how we measure the quality of our schools and the learning experiences of our students.
 To achieve this goal, MCIEA solicited input from stakeholders in each consortium district to build a school quality framework that reflects what the public wants to know about their schools.
 The framework has been built around multiple measures, which include academic, social-emotional, and school culture indicators, in order to piece together a fairer and more comprehensive picture of school performance.

 Strengthening teacher practice.

 MCIEA’s school quality framework provides educators with a wider array of information about school quality.
 In so doing, it generates meaningful data about student progress that can be used to reliably inform teaching and learning in the classroom.